-"I firmly believe that great cities have great transit systems." -- SE Wisc.
+"I firmly believe that great cities have great transit systems." — SE Wisc.
 RTA Chairman Karl Ostby speaking in May, 2007 to Racine County Economic Development Corp. award dinner.
-Quoted by Racine Journal Times
+Quoted by Racine Journal Times, 4 May 2007

 Mister Ostby gaveled the final SE Wisconsin RTA board meeting to its close of business on Monday, 25 July 2011.
 The state Legislature required all Wisconsin RTAs to terminate all revenue-raising activities on a presumption that transit spending is non-essential.
 In his final remarks, Mister Ostby predicted another RTA will someday re-emerge.

 Click here for Kenosha Area Transit bus, streetcar and parking permit information.
 KAT mobile apps for iPhone and Android phones also here.

 Kenosha's modern Metra station is convenient to harbor and youth activity centers, to downtown, and to city and county offices.
 Enjoy walking or bicycling along city paths and byways when weather allows.

 Click on above image for information about local bus services.
 For fee and parking permit purchase information, click here for particulars about City of Kenosha Lot 23 parking at the Metra station.